ann0nip/callForCode/backend/join-meeting/README.md

 # Join Meeting

-This end point join a person to a meeting.
+This end point joins a person to a meeting.

 ## Request